John-Brandon/PBR-Tier-System/README.md

 Funding for this project was provided by the <a href="http://www.wpcouncil.org/about-us/" target="_blank">U.S. Western Pacific Fisheries Management Council</a>.
 Drs. <a href="https://www.linkedin.com/in/john-brandon-b5690a26" target="_blank">John R. Brandon</a>, <a href="https://fish.uw.edu/faculty/andre-punt/" target="_blank">Andr&eacute; E. Punt (U.W.)</a>, Paula Moreno (U.S.M), and Randall R. Reeves (Okapi Wildlife Assoc.) are collaborators, working together as part of the<a href="http://gcrl.usm.edu/scemfis/marine.mammal.asssessment.team.php" target="_blank"> Independent Advisory Team for Marine Mammal Assessment (IAT)</a>.
 The IAT was formed under the <a href="http://scemfis.org/aboutus.html" target="_blank">Science Center for Marine Fisheries</a>, with the goal of developing research projects that serve to reduce uncertainty in marine mammal stock assessment.
 The Science Center is managed under the <a href="http://www.nsf.gov/eng/iip/iucrc/program.jsp" target="_blank">U.S. National Science Foundation's Industry and University Cooperative Research Program.</a>

 --------------------------------------------------------------------------------

+# Cross-platform Instructions for Compiling the Fortran Code

 ## Compiling the Fortran code under Mac OS X
 (1).
 Recent versions of Mac OS X may have the gfortran compiler pre-installed.
 You can check if your machine has this installed by opening the terminal and typing